tfredwell/cs4500/pages/basic_program_flow.rst

 Game Loop
 ------------

-The game is played through once automatically after checking whether the RFID reader is active.
-After a full run through of the game, the user is prompted on whether or not they want to play the game again or they would like to quit.
+ After all necessary software has been installed and successful connection to the RFID reader, the game is played through once by pressing start game.
+Cozmo indicates what the type of food he is looking for, the user is notified whether the food is correct, incorrect, or unknown.
+Once a correct item has been scanned, Cozmo will make a happy gesture repeating back the food item and its taste then the game terminates.
+Press the Start Game button again in order to start the next iteration of gameplay.
+-- If at any time during the iteration you cannot find Cozmo's requested food group item simply press Start Game again to change the group.

 Food Analyzer
 ----------------

-RFID reader scans a tagtakes each fruit tag and compares it with a stored value to determine which fruit has been chosen.
-Once a full plate has been made from the different food groups the "Plate" is cleared and ready to accept food again.
+ RFID reader scans a tag.
+If the tag is apart of the items.csv file then Cozmo will be able to identify it during gameplay.
+Otherwise, Cozmo will mention that the tag (food item) being scanned is unknown.

 **References**